Deputy Prime Minister Winston Peters has lashed out at the Labour Party, saying the coalition partner has not acted in good faith.

 But Peters said it has long been the party's policy to seek a public mandate on conscience issues, and it was proper for the party to consider the matter only after the proposal had been finalised.

-This morning Peters told Sky News that abortion law reform was part of Labour's 2017 campaign, but not New Zealand First's, nor is it mentioned in the Labour-New Zealand First coalition agreement.
+This morning Peters told Sky News that abortion law reform was part of Labour's 2017 campaign, but not New Zealand First's, nor was it mentioned in the Labour-New Zealand First coalition agreement.

 "You should pay attention to other parties' policies.
 I know what their policy is.
 They campaigned on it.
 We didn't.
 Did it come up in our coalition talks?
 No it didn't."